SqliteModernCpp/sqlite_modern_cpp/README.md

          };

       // selects the count(*) from user table
-      // note that you can extract a single culumn single row result only to : int,long,long,float,double,string,u16string int count = 0;
+      // note that you can extract a single culumn single row result only to : int,long,long long,float,double,string,u16string int count = 0;
       db << "select count(*) from user" >> count;
       cout << "cout : " << count << endl;